megamaydaa/subliminal-relations/src/pages/index.md

 what: 60 minute sessions
 where: on zoom or in my studio in Mt.
-Washington, Los Angeles how much: sliding scale 50-150$ for 60 minutes
+Washington, Los Angeles how much: sliding scale 50-150$ for 60 minutes*
+*if you're interested in working together and the low end of the sliding scale is still inaccessible for you, contact me to discuss other options

 ## [Book a Free Consultation](https://calendly.com/subliminalrelations/30min)